- What is personal data?

 Where do we store and process personal data?

 Medipeople stores and processes data across the globe.
 Our website and the information it contains are stored in Australia in a secure hosting environment.
-Our CRM is running in a secure cloud environment and backed up through the Amazon AWS.
+Our CRM is based on the Salesforce platform, runs in a secure cloud environment and is backed up through secure cloud services.
 Some of our third-party providers are located outside of the EU.
 Where this is the case we will take steps to ensure suitable security measures are in place to protect your privacy rights as outlined in this policy.
 By providing us with your personal information and/or sensitive personal information you agree to this transfer, storing and/or processing.
-Our third-party supplies in the US are part of the “Privacy Shield” where participating companies are considered to have suitable data protection.
+Our third-party suppliers in the US are part of the “Privacy Shield” where participating companies are considered to have suitable data protection.

 How do we secure personal data?